alonsuissa12/CPP_EX1/README.md

 4. Run `make` to compile the project.
 5. Execute `./demo` to run the demo program or `./test` to run the tests.

+## Partition between Graph and Algorithms

+The decision to separate the Graph and Algorithms components allows for better organization and modularity within the project.
+Here's why:

+- **Graph Component**: The Graph component focuses on the representation and manipulation of graph structures.
+It provides functionalities to create, load, and operate on graphs, including querying properties and retrieving information about vertices and edges.
+By keeping the graph-related operations separate, it ensures that the implementation remains clean and focused on graph data management.

+- **Algorithms Component**: The Algorithms component is responsible for implementing various graph algorithms, such as connectivity checks, shortest path finding, cycle detection, and bipartiteness determination.
+By placing these algorithms in a separate module, it promotes code reuse and makes it easier to maintain and extend the project.
+Additionally, separating algorithms from the graph representation allows for flexibility in choosing different algorithms without modifying the underlying graph structure.

+This partitioning approach adheres to the principles of separation of concerns and modular design, making the project more organized, maintainable, and extensible.
+Users can focus on either the graph representation or the algorithms independently, depending on their requirements, without affecting the other component.